 The clinical applications of myo-inositol are already wide ranging and it’s likely, as research in the area gathers momentum, more may be added.
 For women with PCOS though, research shows that myo-inositol is a useful consideration as part of their treatment protocol.

 Myo-Inositol – How much to take?

-Current research suggests that for women with PCOS, 2000mg myo-inositol combined with folic acid, taken 1-2 times daily for 3 months is an effective protocol to begin with before reviewing the programme.13-22 32 Clinical doses of myo-inositol may be best achieved in supplemental powdered form.
+Current research suggests that for women with PCOS, 2000mg myo-inositol taken 1-2 times daily for 3 months is an effective protocol to begin with before reviewing the programme.13-22,32 32 Clinical doses of myo-inositol may be best achieved in supplemental powdered form.
+Myo-inositol may also be taken along with folic acid.
 The benefits demonstrated by research so far have involved myo-inositol in supplemental form rather than from food sources; it is also unlikely that food sources can supply high enough levels to achieve a therapeutic effect.

 Myo-Inositol – Is it safe?